YBIGTA/CatchTone/README.md

 2) Diagnose 4 season types of personal color by Clustering the eye brightness extracted from 1770 face photographs.
 * Conclusion
 Improvement of accuracy and usability with a quantitative approach to the traditionally qualitative personal color diagnosis

+## Content
+#### 1. photo Calibration
+#### 2. Personal Color
+#### 3. Extracting Color
+#### 4. Palette
+#### 5. Example
+#### 6. Conclusion

+## 1. Photo Calibration

+## 2. Personal Color

+## 3. Extracting Color
+#### Pantone Humanae Project Photo Crawling
+* 'Pantone Humanae Project' dealt with the natural skin color of human along all regions of the world.
+The photos has high-definition and make it's overall color tone quite equal to the real tone.
+the source site: PANTONE Humanae Project (Photography by Angelica Dass): http://humanae.tumblr.com/
+* We colleted about 1770 pieces of photo from the above site for two objects.
+First, we compared the skin color extracted with the face cognition of OpenCV and the background color of Humanae Project's  face photo.
+So, it was proven that the two colors have almost identical values.
+Second, we made two clusters of eye brightness to make the criteria of classification.

+## 4. Palette

+## 5. Example

+## 6. Conclusion

 ## Team (**Name order and contribution are irrelevant.**)
 * 김지현 (JiHyun Kim) [GitHub](https://github.com/ooojh)